tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 Joins and fields in the ORDER BY clause
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also necessary to secure the order by clauses, it should not be possible to order by a field or relation that is not accessible.
+It is also necessary to secure the ``ORDER BY`` clauses, it should not be possible to order by a field or relation that is not accessible.
 For that purpose the :java:ref:`CriteriaBuilderWrapper<ch.tocco.nice2.persist.hibernate.query.CriteriaBuilderWrapper>` also overrides the ``asc`` and ``desc`` methods and returns a modified order by clause that uses a ``SELECT CASE ...
 WHEN ...`` expression.

-Conditions are collected from the original order by expression in the same way as described for conditions above.
+Conditions are collected for the ``ORDER BY`` expression in the same way as described for conditions above.
 The collected conditions are then wrapped in the following way:

-``ORDER BY name`` becomes ``ORDER BY SELECT CASE <interceptor-condition> THEN name OTHERWISE null`` which means that rows where the order by clause is not accessible will be ordered like if it was NULL.
+``ORDER BY name`` becomes ``ORDER BY SELECT CASE <interceptor-condition> THEN name OTHERWISE null`` which means that rows where the ``ORDER BY`` clause is not accessible will be ordered like if the ``ORDER BY`` clause would evaluate to NULL.

 Custom JDBC Functions
 ---------------------